-- We commit ourselves to supply where the infrastructure allows water that meets the standards set out for drinking water (SANS 0241) and treat effluent to a standard prescribed by law before disposal thereof back into our water sources. - We have a water quality programme in terms of which potable water is frequently sampled at various places and tested by an independent laboratory.
-The results of our treated water and effluent are reported monthly to the Department of Water and Sanitation thus monitored nationally. - We strive to annually obtain Blue Drop status for all our water purification works and Green Drop for our waste water treatment plants
+- We commit ourselves to supply where the infrastructure allows water that meets the standards set out for drinking water (SANS 0241) and treat effluent to a standard prescribed by law before disposal thereof back into our water sources. - We have a water quality management programme in terms of which potable water is frequently sampled at various places and tested by an independent accredited laboratory.
+The results of our treated water and effluent analyses are reported monthly to the Department of Water and Sanitation and thus monitored nationally. - We strive to obtain Blue Drop status for all our water purification works and Green Drop status for all our waste water treatment plants.